 - Continue to blend until mixture comes together

 - You may have to stop the blender and scrape down the sides of the blender

 - If the mixture is too dry, add 1 tablespoon of water at a time

 - If the mixture is too wet, add 1 tablespoon of coconut flour or LSA mix

-- Line a tupperware container with baking paper.
-A chinese takeaway container is a good size
+- Line a small container with baking paper.

 - Using your hands, press the mixture evenly into the container and using the back of a spoon, flatten the top of the mixture to make it flat